Governikus/AusweisApp/docs/sdk/messages.rst

       to unblock the PIN.

     - **deactivated**: True if eID function is deactivated, otherwise false.
+      The scan dialog on iOS won't be closed if this is True.
+You need to send :ref:`interrupt` yourself to show an error message.

     - **retryCounter**: Count of possible retries for the PIN.
 If you enter a PIN with command :ref:`set_pin` it will be decreased if PIN was incorrect.